A few weeks ago, I wrote a post about symbolic foods that are eaten around the world for the New Year.

 Feel free to comment below about foods you eat for the Chinese New Year!

-This article was posted on Tuesday, February 5th, 2008 at 5:47 pm and is filed under Uncategorized.
+This article was posted on Tuesday, February 5th, 2008 at 5:47 pm and is filed under Cantonese, China, Chinese New Year, Countries & Cultures, Customs and Traditions, Holidays Around the World, Hong Kong, Languages, Mama Lisa, New Years.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+You can skip to the end and leave a response.
+Pinging is currently not allowed.

 6 Responses to “The Custom of Eating Dumplings for the Chinese New Year”